 Even with this unanswered monetization question overhead, I can’t recommend Fall Guys enough, barring some sort of horrifyingly bad business scheme.
 At long last, someone has actually bothered to develop a battle royale game instead of put out what feels like the barest minimum of design work, and using the aesthetic of a bright yet brutal game show is a brilliant choice.
 Mediatonic has created a compelling, pastel, plush, madcap competition that deserves to be noted.

-Fall Guys will release on Steam and PS4 on Tueday, August 4th.
+Fall Guys will release on Steam and PS4 on Tuesday, August 4th.